-While the nation focuses on the 35 contested U.S. Senate seats, 435 U.S. House seats and one of the most contentious presidential races in history, taxpayers should consider monitoring the hundreds of state and local elections and ballot measures up for approval Nov.
-3. Many of the legislative elections occurring in 44 states, gubernatorial races in 11 states and countless ballot measures will affect state and local tax policy.
+While the nation focuses on the 35 contested U.S. Senate seats, 435 U.S. House seats, and one of the most contentious presidential races in history, taxpayers should consider monitoring the hundreds of state and local elections and ballot measures up for approval on Nov.
+3. Many of the legislative elections occurring in 44 states, gubernatorial races in 11 states, and countless ballot measures will affect state and local tax policy.

 The victors will be tasked with responding to the ongoing COVID-19 pandemic and the continuing pressure on state and local public finances.
 Estimates for the collective state budget shortfalls due to the shutdowns and the coronavirus response exceed $200 billion over the next two fiscal years.
 While most state elections do not center on candidates advocating higher or lower tax burdens, constitutionally imposed balanced-budget requirements may leave winners little room to avoid increases.

 Voters in at least 24 states will decide tax-related measures in November.
 In two states, the elections could dramatically change the tax policy landscape.